ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

 With any CTF challenge I struggle to stay committed to it, putting in the time and not give up by looking at writeups online.
 So this time I was committed to not taking any shortcuts.
 I looked at the source code, thought the best place to start would be to look at where the user input is needed, where it goes and see what I can control.

-here is a snippet of the main() function.
+Here is a snippet of the main() function.

  ``` c
   long bet;